Grokzen/docker-redis-cluster/README.md

 ## Discussions, help, guides

-Github have recently released their `Discussions` feature into beta for more repositories across the github space.
-This feature is enabled on this repo since a while back.
+GitHub has recently released their `Discussions` feature into beta for more repositories across the GitHub space.
+This feature has been enabled on this repo for some time.

-Becuase we now have this feature, the issues feature will NOT be a place where you can now ask general questions or need simple help with this repo and what it provides.
+Because we now have this feature, the issues feature will NOT be a place where you can ask general questions or request simple help about this repo and what it provides.

 What can you expect to find in there?

  - A place where you can freely ask any question regarding this repo.
  - Ask questions like `how do i do X?`
  - General help with problems with this repo
- - Guides written by me or any other contributer with useful examples and ansers to commonly asked questions and how to resolve thos problems.
+ - Guides written by me or any other contributor with useful examples and answers to commonly asked questions and how to resolve those problems.
  - Approved answers to questions marked and promoted by me if help is provided by the community regarding some questions

 ## What this repo and container IS

-This repo exists as a resource to make it quick and simple to get a redis cluster up and running with no fuzz or issues with mininal effort.
-The primary use for this container is to get a cluster up and running in no time that you can use for demo/presentation/development.
-It is not intended or built for anything else.
+This repo exists as a resource to make it quick and simple to get a Redis cluster up and running with minimal effort.
+The primary use for this container is to get a cluster up and running quickly for demo/presentation/development.
+It is not intended or built for production use.

 I also aim to have every single release of redis that supports a cluster available for use so you can run the exact version you want.